tesdubois/DuBoisSampleCode/README.md

 # AzaveaJobApp
 This is the code I am submitting for the Entry-Level Software Engineer position at Azavea.
+I am submitting R code, as it is the coding language I use currently.
+I understand that if granted this position, I would need to change languages.
+I have been interested in learning Python for some time and would welcome the occasion to do so.
+In the meantime, I hope you will be able to assess this R code sufficiently enough to determine my fit for this position.